 A similar Kubo formula gives the results for the thermal conductivity $\kappa$.
 We will present results of evaluation of $\kappa$ as well as $\sigma$.

-The interesting and hard part for a calculation of the conductivity is the calculation of the external field (EF) - electron vertex $\Lambda$.
+The interesting and hard part of the calculation of the conductivity is the calculation of the external field (EF) - electron vertex $\Lambda$ or equivalently the velocity distribution function $\Phi$.
 We structure our calculation applying the Baym--Kadanoff conserving scheme \cite{Holstein1964,Baym-K1961,Baym1962} to the QXY-F model and an extension to collective fluctuations of the Memory matrix formalism used in \cite{MFI, MFII}.
-The inter-relationship of the Memory matrix method to the more familiar many body techniques in quantum field theory~\cite{AGD, Nozieres-book}, used for example to derive the Landau-Boltzmann transport equations, is given below.
+The inter-relationship of the Memory matrix method to the more familiar many body techniques in quantum field theory~\cite{AGD, Nozieres-book} is given below.